MercersKitchen/BYOD/README.md

 Also try KeePass

 ### Physically Checking a Machine, for install of OS or general maintenance
+- Inspect for "strangeness": broken (missing or wiggling) keys, any physical damage
 - Inspect all ports, etc. for physical damage
 - Dealing with dust: "blow out the dust" outside, clear dust from grates, fans, and heat sinks
 - Inspect internal motherboard, etc. for dust and connections
 - Inspect battery for bulging
 - Inspect RAM: record total RAM written, should match when OS installed
+- Partial Power On Test
+  - Inspect Optical Drive (and other drives): does it open and close
+  - Listen for loud fan ("Turbo Speed" indicated thermostat errors or rare BIOS Fan Setting Error)
+    - Fan Errors are reason for serious concern, do not proceed
+- Full Power On Test
   - Inspect Hard Drive
     - Optional: read and evaluate total hours on hard drive, should a new one be used instead
     - Indicators HDD is starting to fail, in Task Manager (CTRL-ALT-DEL)
       - Performance Tab, disk usage at 99%
       - Processes Tab, disk usage at 99% and total processes not using more than 5 MB/s
       - Disk Usage idles to < 10% after restarting, then opening something simple, Chrome, spikes the disk usage to 99%
       - Read and Write speeds occasionally < 5 MB/s, but disk usage very high
-- Inspect Optical Drive (and other drives): does it open and close
-- Optional Test: Power On
   - Ensure can see wireless or LAN connection and will connect to outside URL
   - Check System Tray for battery life, plugged in if adaptor connected, and is charging
   - Unplug power cord for a 1 minute to ensure it holds a small charge